balena-io/docs/pages/learn/manage/actions.md

 ### Reboot

 This action allows you to perform a reboot on your devices.
-This is different from the `Restart Fleet` action mentioned above.
+This is different from the `Restart Services` action mentioned above.
 With this action, the entire device, including the kernel, will be rebooted as if there was a power cycle.
 It should be noted that currently these action notifications are not queued up, so if a device is offline when the action is triggered, it will never be notified of the action it missed.

 __Warning:__ This action is only supported on devices with an Agent version >= 1.1.0